OWASP/pysap/docs/examples/router.rst

 This example script connects to a SAP Router instance and allows to perform administrative tasks.
 The commands available and their syntax is similar to the one found on the ``saprouter`` program.
 The operation codes and commands are documented in the SAP's help pages for the SAP Router.
-In addition to those commands found in the ``saprouter`` program, the scripts includes undocumented operations codes.
+In addition to those commands found in the ``saprouter`` program, the script includes undocumented operation codes.

-In order for administrative tasks to be run, the script need to be run from the same system where the SAP Router instance is running (connections identified as "local" by the Network Interface (``NI``) protocol), or the SAP Router needs to be configured as to allow remote connections to the SAP Router port.
+In order for administrative tasks to be run, the script needs to be run from the same system where the SAP Router instance is running (connections identified as "local" by the Network Interface (``NI``) protocol), or the SAP Router needs to be configured as to allow remote connections to the SAP Router port.
 An example of such a routing table to allow this access is as follows: